 Following his stint at Holy Cross, Pascal spent one season as an assistant coach at the Moses Brown School in Rhode Island, one year as the head coach at the Noble & Greenough School, and also served as an assistant coach at Wellesley High School for two seasons.
 In addition to his coaching experience, Pascal also writes a feature called the Inside Roll for insidelacrosse.com.

-In addition to his responsibilities with the men's lacross program, Pascal will also serve as an assistant in the athletics communications office.
+In addition to his responsibilities with the men's lacross program, Pascal will also assist the department with game management duties.